katelync05/student2.0/_posts/2024-2-26-Individual-Review.md

 ![]({{ site.baseurl }}/images/signupcode.png)

 ## Quiz
-For fun, test their knowledge users can insert click on our quick quiz and see if they can remember the information they've learned.
+For fun, test their knowledge users can insert click on our quick quiz and see if they can remember the information they've learned.If questions are missed they have the option to 'Try Again'.
 ![]({{ site.baseurl }}/images/quiz.png)

 ## Commits